numpex/proxy-geos-hc/README.md

 It allows to build the ProxyApp within a containerized build environment with all the TPLs dependencies.

 ## Step 3.
 Build and Install the ProxyApp
  1. Consider [exporting the environment variables](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc##environment-variables-for-the-proxyapp-build)  that are required, by sourcing the `env_var.sh` file.
 They are required for the config file `proxy-geos-hc/configs/config_proxy-app.cmake`.
-It serves as a wrapper for the config file `${proxy_config_root}/configs/${config_proxy}` that would have been used to pre-load the cache when building the TPLs from source.
+It serves as a wrapper for the config file `${proxy_config_root}/configs/${config_proxy}` that would have also been used to pre-load the cache when building the TPLs from source.
 3. Generate the Makefile and build the executable by running the following command lines
 ```
 cd proxy-geos-hc